lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 Without going into details here, each of these was an ambitious proof, combining in various ways deep mathematics, intricate technicalities and sheer bulk.
 Our community was proud of our achievements.
 We were no longer a joke, but what exactly we were good for?
-There was still plenty of scepticism.

 ### 2015–2025: Breaking through